-- The curriculum, pedagogic and student support developments to promote inclusivity and address attainment and progression gaps - Employability and skills development - Collaboration with other bodies across the student lifecycle.
-Where applicable, this includes other higher education providers, students, schools and colleges to raise prior attainment, employers and third sector bodies - Alignment with other work and funding sources such as the NCOP, outreach hubs, and local graduates where applicable.
+The curriculum, pedagogic and student support developments to promote inclusivity and address attainment and progression gaps

+- Employability and skills development - Collaboration with other bodies across the student lifecycle.
+Where applicable, this includes other higher education providers, students, schools and colleges to raise prior attainment, employers and third sector bodies - Alignment with other work and funding sources, such as Uni Connect, and local graduates where applicable.